Gophers captain Eric Curry perseveres in his return with support and strength from mom

 'Why me?'

-That bright moment for Curry with his family in Starkville was a completely different feeling two years ago on Halloween night.
+That bright moment for Curry with his family in Starkville was a completely different feeling for him than two years ago on Halloween night.

 He was sitting in a University of Minnesota hospital bed, shaking and in tears, fearful of another long recovery after a second ACL tear.
 His basketball career in serious doubt.